+'''

+"""A docstring

+"""

-''' Comments appear in a different color
+Comments appear in a different color

-Reserved keywords are highlighted and as assert break class continue def del elif else except exec finally for from global if import in is lambda not or pass print raise return try while with yield
+Reserved keywords are highlighted

+and as assert break class continue def del elif else

+except exec finally for from global if import in is

+lambda not or pass print raise return try while with yield

-Common functions and classes are highlighted in a different color.
-Note that these are not reserved, '''
+Common functions and classes are highlighted in a

+different color.
+Note that these are not reserved,

+and can be used although best practice would be

+to avoid them if possible

+array range list True False None

+Long lines are indented

+some_text = 'This is a very, very,

+'''

-2Python performance can be made arbitrarily close to C using a variety of methods, including Numba (pure python), Cython (C/Python creole language) or directly calling C code.
+&lt;sup>2Python performance can be made arbitrarily close to C using a variety of methods, including numba (pure python), Cython (C/Python creole language) or directly calling C code.
 Moreover, recent advances have substantially closed the gap with respect to other Just-in-Time compiled languages such as MATLAB.